-THE REAL NATIVITY JAMIE MCNAB 21.12.19
+THE REAL NATIVITY JAMIE MCNAB 22.12.18

 Christmas is all around us!
-There is no escape!
+No escape!

 Most of us watch from a "safe distance" - trying not to get too involved!
 On occasions we may get asked "what are you doing for Xmas"? or "have you done all of your Xmas shopping yet"?